WeichenZh/Open3DVQA/README.md

 ## ✅ Open3DVQA Benchmark

-We present Open3DVQA, a novel benchmark for evaluating MLLMs' ability to reason about complex spatial relationships from an aerial perspective.
-The benchmark comprises **89k** QA pairs spanning **7** general spatial reasoning tasks—multiple-choice, true/false, and short-answer formats—and supports both visual and point cloud modalities.
-The questions are automatically generated from spatial relations extracted from both real-world and simulated aerial scenes.
+Open3DVQA is a novel benchmark evaluating MLLMs' ability to reason about complex spatial relationships from an aerial view.
+It contains **89k** QA pairs across **7** spatial reasoning tasks—including multiple-choice, true/false, and short-answer formats—and supports both visual and point cloud data.
+Questions are automatically generated from spatial relations in real-world and simulated aerial scenes.

+**Key highlights:**

-**Note 1:** We propose **Open3DVQA**, a novel question-answering benchmark designed for spatial reasoning in 3D urban environments.
-The benchmark encompasses four distinct spatial perspectives and **7** task types, providing a comprehensive evaluation of an embodied agent’s 3D spatial reasoning capabilities.
+- Covers four spatial perspectives and **7** task types for comprehensive open 3D spatial reasoning evaluation.

-**Note 2:** We introduce a scalable **QA generation pipeline** that extracts 3D spatial relationships and generates diverse QA formats from a single RGB image.
-We design a plug-and-play multi-modal correction flow that leverages available ground-truth information across modalities to reduce error accumulation and ensure high-quality QAs.
+- Introduces a scalable **QA generation pipeline** that extracts 3D spatial relationships and creates diverse QA formats from a single RGB image, with a multi-modal correction flow to ensure quality.

-**Note 3:** We evaluate mainstream MLLMs on Open3DVQA, revealing their current limitations in spatial reasoning and analyzing their sim-to-real capacities.
+- Benchmarks mainstream MLLMs, revealing their current spatial reasoning limitations and sim-to-real generalization capabilities.

 ### 📋 QA Templates